hassio-addons/addon-grafana/README.md

   at least be an ARMv7 device.
 (Raspberry Pi 1 and Zero is not supported).
 - The ARM versions (e.g, Raspberry Pi) do not have support for PhantomJS, since Grafana does not support it.
 The PhantomJS project has been abandoned as well.
-Grafana expects to solve this in Grafana 6.
+- This add-on cannot support Hass.io Ingress at this moment.
+This is caused by technical limitation in both Grafana & Hass.io.

 ## Changelog & Releases